tenta-browser/chromium-crosswalk/tools/metrics/histograms/README.md

 ### Owners

+Histograms need to have owners, who are the current experts on the metric.
+The owners are the contact points for any questions or maintenance tasks.
+It's a best practice to list multiple owners, so that there's no single point of failure for such communication.

-Histograms need to be owned by a person or set of people.
-These indicate who the current experts on this metric are.
-Being the owner means you are responsible for answering questions about the metric, handling the maintenance if there are functional changes, and deprecating the metric if it outlives its usefulness.
-The owners should be added in the original histogram description.
+Being an owner means you are responsible for answering questions about the metric, handling the maintenance if there are functional changes, and deprecating the metric if it outlives its usefulness.
+If you are using a metric heavily and understand it intimately, feel free to add yourself as an owner.
-If you are using a metric heavily and understand it intimately, feel free to add yourself as an owner. @chromium.org email addresses are preferred.
+@chromium.org email addresses are preferred.

+If an appropriate mailing list is available, it's a good idea to include the mailing list as a secondary owner.
+However, it's always a best practice to list an individual as the primary owner.
+Listing an individual owner makes it clearer who is ultimately most responsible for maintaining the metric, which makes it less likely that such maintenance tasks will slip through the cracks.

+Notably, owners are asked to evaluate whether histograms have outlived their usefulness.
+When a histogram is nearing expiry, a robot will file a reminder bug in Monorail.
+It's important that somebody familiar with the histogram notices and triages such bugs!

-### Deleting Histogram Entries
+### Cleaning Up Histogram Entries

-Do not delete histograms from [histograms.xml](./histograms.xml).
-Instead, mark unused histograms as obsolete, annotating them with the associated date or milestone in the obsolete tag entry.
-If your histogram is being replaced by a new version, we suggest noting that in the previous histogram's description.
+Do not delete histograms from histograms.xml.
+Instead, mark unused histograms as obsolete and annotate them with the date or milestone in the `<obsolete>` tag entry.

+If the histogram used [histogram suffixes](#Histogram-Suffixes), mark the suffix entry for the histogram as obsolete as well.

+If the histogram is being replaced by a new version:

+* Note in the `<obsolete>` message the name of the replacement histogram.

+* Make sure the descriptions of the original and replacement histogram are different.
+It's never appropriate for them to be identical.
+Either the old description was wrong, and it should be revised to explain what it actually measured, or the old histogram was measuring something not as useful as the replacement, in which case the new histogram is measuring something different and needs to have a new description.

+A changelist that marks a histogram as obsolete should be reviewed by all current owners.

 Deleting histogram entries would be bad if someone to accidentally reused your old histogram name and thereby corrupts new data with whatever old data is still